 Customer churn is one of the most relevant metrics to businesses, informing about how good the company is at retaining customers.
 In this case study we aim to obtain insights about the factors involved in the decision of a bank customer to churn and to build accurate, explainable models in order to make predictions about churn that allow to anticipate churn before it actually happens.

-While this case study focuses on bank customers, the following approach is applicable to any other sector involving customer retention, as long as large customer databases are available.
-Furthermore, while churning reduction is the objective of this use case, other objectives could be achieved, such as: live marketing strategies, obtaining understanding of customer habits to improve service quality based on demand or to reduce product failures based on usage profiles.
+While this case study focuses on bank customers, the followed approach is applicable to any other sector involving customer retention, as long as large customer databases are available.
+Furthermore, while churning reduction is the objective in this use case, other objectives could be achieved, such as: live marketing strategies, obtaining understanding of customer habits to improve service quality based on demand or to reduce product failures based on usage profiles.

 The use case is based on a dataset containing customer information from 10k anonymized bank customers which contains 20 features commonly available, involving demographic, customer relationship and transactional information.
 Some of the customers in this dataset have already churned and this information is used as ground truth to try to figure out what differentiates churning from non-churning customers and build a model that can execute this classification task minimizing the classification errors.